openshift/openshift-ansible/playbooks/provisioning/openstack/README.md

 Note, here you start with an empty inventory.
 The static inventory will be populated with data so you can omit providing additional arguments for future ansible commands.

+If bastion enabled, the generates SSH config must be applied for ansible.
+Otherwise, it is auto included by the previous step.
+In order to execute it as a separate playbook, use the following command:

+    ansible-playbook openshift-ansible-contrib/playbooks/provisioning/openstack/post-provision-openstack.yml

+The first infra node then becomes a bastion node as well and proxies access for future ansible commands.
+The post-provision step also configures Satellite, if requested, and DNS server, and ensures other OpenShift requirements to be met.

 ### Install OpenShift